void-linux/void-docs/src/config/man.md

 chroot(2) - change root directory
 ```

+The `mdocml` package provides a cron job to update the database daily,
+`/etc/cron.daily/makewhatis`.
+You will need to install a [cron
+daemon](./cron.md) for this functionality to be activated.

+Development and POSIX manuals are not installed by default, but are available
-`man-pages-devel` and `man-pages-posix` are extra packages which are not
+via the `man-pages-devel` and `man-pages-posix` packages.
-installed by default.
-They contain development and POSIX manuals, respectively.